mklabs/dotfiles/readme.md

 `~/.config/wallpapers` is used by `feh` in i3 config file to randomly pick a png or jpg file to set as background on login or i3 reload.

-This includes a list of https://www.reddit.com/r/wallpapers wallpapers
+This includes a list of https://www.reddit.com/r/wallpapers wallpapers (removed to keep the repo small, lfs is cool but  I need to configure it propetly)

+---

+> ~